LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D1-Identity-Authorization1.md

          foreach (AppUser user in userManager.Users.ToList())
          ```

          This is needed because `userManager.Users` returns an `IQueryable`, which defers execution of database queries until all further processing of the query is completed.
 The EF provider for MySQL doesn't seem to like this.
 Adding `ToList()` forces the database query to be completed immediately.
      - `Add()`&mdash;Renders the form for adding users

+       - This code isn't shown in the textbook, but it is the same as the corresponding method in the `AccountController`.
      - `Add(RegisterVM)`&mdash;Adds a user

+       - This code also isn't shown in the textbook but is the same as in the `AccountController`.
      - `Delete(string)`&mdash;Removes a user

       - Role Management
         - `AddToAdmin(string)`&mdash;Adds a user to the "Admin" role
         - `RemoveFromAdmin(string)`&mdash;Removes a user from the "Admin" role
         - `CreateAdminRole()`&mdash;Creates the "Admin" role
         - `DeleteRole(string)`&mdash;Removes a role

 5. Add the `User` / `Index` view

 6. Add the `User` / `Add` view

+   - This code is not shown in the textbook.
+It can be copied from the "Ch16Bookstore" source code.

 We don't need to add a migration since we have not made any change to our domain model that will affect the database.